OpenMW/openmw/docs/source/reference/modding/settings/navigator.rst

 The maximum number of vertices allowed for polygons generated during the contour to polygon conversion process.

-region merge size
+region merge area
 -----------------

 :Type:		integer
 :Range:		>= 0
-:Default:	20
+:Default:	400

 Any regions with a span count smaller than this value will, if possible, be merged with larger regions.

-region min size
+region min area
 ---------------

 :Type:		integer
 :Range:		>= 0
-:Default:	8
+:Default:	64

 The minimum number of cells allowed to form isolated island areas.